Goonscripts/GoonScripts-StoreRobberySystem/README.md

 Work in Progress.
 Try if you want

-Stores to rob at the moment (Grove Street)
+10 Stores to rob at the moment

-Currently no blips
+blips

+Police Notifications where they can press e and get a gps location

 You need Mythic-Notify